top of page

 Today the worlds trillion-dollar communications industry regulates their own industry, and yet, still to this day, conveniently only acknowledge the heating effects of carrier waves/washing lines, totally disregarding the biological and neurological effects of the washing on their lines.

 3.2.
-RF-X6 – Instructions (Six Minute Monitoring Mode)
+RF-X6 Instructions (Six-Minute Monitoring Mode)

-3.2.1.
-Turn on the meter and select RF Mode.
+1. Turn on the meter and select RF Mode.

-3.2.2.
-Quickly move the MODE switch down to LFE and back to RF twice, within two seconds.
+2. Quickly move the MODE switch down to LFE and back to RF twice, within two seconds.
 (LFE-RF-LFE-RF) The meter is now recording, or technically speaking, logging data.
 You should have two lights blinking, one orange and one red.
 If no orange and red lights started blinking you were not quick enough.

-3.2.3.
-After six minutes the results will be displayed, flashing both the average and highest peak values for ten seconds.
+3. After six minutes the results will be displayed, flashing both the average and highest peak values for ten seconds.
 After a brief one second pause, the total accumulative peak duration score is displayed for ten seconds.
 This cycle will continue until the meter is switched off.

-3.2.4.
-Advanced User Note: The long term RF-X logging session remains in effect if the meter is left on and both the short term/RF-X6 data captured and the long term data can be retrieved by connecting the meter to a Windows PC running the EnvroSens RF-X software.
+Advanced User Note: The long term RF-X logging session remains in effect if the meter is left on and both the short term/RF-X6 data captured and the long term data can be retrieved by connecting the meter to a Windows PC running the EnvroSens software.

 3.3.
 Three Score Screening